silenceonthelam/CSS-photo-manipulator/README.md

 # CSS-photo-manipulator

-Manipulate a photo with only CSS.
+Manipulate a photo with CSS.